Sign up for Funding Circle newsletter!

 Not all business lenders provide funding to sole proprietors.
 Once you’re ready to apply, take time to compare lenders to review loan terms, interest rates and fees for the type of funding you’re interested in.
 Then, check the lender’s minimum requirements for a loan, including whether a personal guarantee is necessary.

 Complete the loan application and upload all of the supporting documents the lender asks for.
 Be sure to include multiple ways to contact you so the lender can stay in touch.

-Funding Circle offers business loans for sole proprietors ranging from $25,000 to $300,000 to meet a variety of needs.
-Rates are competitive starting at just 4.99% with terms ranging from six months to 5 years.
+Funding Circle offers business loans for sole proprietors to meet a variety of needs.
+Rates are competitive with terms ranging from six months to 5 years.
 You can apply for a loan online in just 10 minutes, and get a decision in as little as 24 hours after document submission.

 A loan from Funding Circle could help your sole proprietorship meet a variety of needs, large or small.
 Apply today to get a personalized quote for your next business loan.

 Why should I borrow from Funding Circle and not someone else?